-Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) During mid to late April, enhanced convection continued across the Horn of Africa and the equatorial Indian Ocean while propagating eastward to the western Maritime Continent.
-Suppressed convection persisted across northern Australia and the central Pacific.
-During late April and early May, enhanced convection was observed from the Philippines east to Hawaii, while the suppressed phase of the MJO shifted east over the Indian Ocean.
+Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) During early May, enhanced convection was observed from the Philippines east to Hawaii, while the suppressed phase of the MJO shifted east over the Indian Ocean.
 Low frequency signals continued to suppress convection near the Date Line and across the East Pacific.
 An equatorial Rossby Wave contributed to enhanced convection across the western Indian Ocean during early to mid-May, while enhanced convection across Africa was associated with reemergence of the MJO.
+Toward the end of May, the enhanced convection expanded to cover most of the Indian Ocean and parts of the Maritime Continent, in association with the MJO.
+The magnitude of the anomalies has weakened from the previous week.

-Outgoing Longwave Radiation (OLR) Anomalies (7.5°S - 7.5°N)
+Outgoing Longwave Radiation (OLR) Anomalies (2.5°N - 17.5°N)

 Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) There has been consistent MJO activity since last October.
 During early February the MJO was strong enough to temporarily reverse the low-frequency dry signal associated with La Niña along the Date Line (blue box).
 An active MJO event propagated east from Africa to the Indian Ocean during early to mid-April.

-This is the strongest MJO-related convective signal over the Indian Ocean during the past six months.
-During early May, the OLR signature of the MJO weakened as the signal crossed the Maritime Continent and eventually destructively interfered with the La Niña footprint.
-Recently, the enhanced phase of the MJO shifted east over the western Indian Ocean, with some signs of a Kelvin wave ejecting to the east of the MJO envelope.
+During early May, the OLR signature of the MJO weakened as the signal crossed the Maritime Continent and eventually destructively interfered with the weakening La Niña footprint.
+Recently, the enhanced phase of the MJO shifted east over the western Indian Ocean and parts of the Maritime Continent.